suryamondal/mIcal_mc/README.md

 *Warning:*
 - The code has memory leakage.
 It may overflow memory.
 I do not recommend it for running more than 1M events.
+- One might need to comment out `G4DataQuestionaire` portions in `src/micalPhysicsList.cc` for later geant4 versions.

 The field file is `B_mical_hist.root`, the file name is hard-coded in `src/micalFieldPropagator.cc`.
 The field map could be scaled down.
 Please look for `fieldxin->Scale(` in the same file.